-The Tower of London is a must-see attraction when you visit London but, do you know what to see?
-This is a big building complex, and it is easy to get overwhelmed by masses of people, its history, and layout.
-But don’t despair!
+The Tower of London is a must-see attraction when you visit London, but do you know what to see there?
+This is a big building complex, and it’s easy to get overwhelmed by the masses of people, long history, and extensive layout.
+But don’t despair, we’re here to help!
 Here are the top things to see at the Tower of London written by a historian.

 11 Things You Shouldn’t Miss at the Tower of London

 The Tower of London is an iconic site of the city and a UNESCO heritage site.
 Moreover, the Tower has always been a symbol of the state, royal power, and military prowess.
 The tower was commissioned by King William the Conqueror commissioned in 1078 to serve as a castle and royal residence of the Kind of England.

 Many kings after him incorporated their own additions.
 For example, there used to be a Royal Mint to produce the wealth of England, as well as a royal menagerie (a kind of zoo or animal collection).
 However, in Tudor times, the role of the tower changed.
 In the 15th century, it served as a fort to host the armories and prisons.

 Most of the original constructions dating from the Middle Ages were destroyed or repurposed by the 19th century.
 However, in the 20th century, the Tower of London was renovated to turn it into a museum.

 Not ready to book a tour?
 Check out our best Tower of London tours to take and why.

 This is all that remains of the medieval fortress commissioned by William the Conqueror.
 Furthermore, it is one of the largest remaining castle keeps in Europe.
 It received its name because the walls were covered in white plaster and whitewashed.
 It was built in the Romanesque style.